pramsey/pramsey.github.io/_posts/2014-02-04-introspection-double-shot.md

 comments: True
 ---

-<p>Davy Stevenson has a [great post](http://davystevenson.com/2014/02/03/how-to-accidentally-be-a-jerk-on-twitter.html) (everyone should write more, more often) on a small Twitter storm she precipitated and that I participated in.
+Davy Stevenson has a [great post](http://davystevenson.com/2014/02/03/how-to-accidentally-be-a-jerk-on-twitter.html) (everyone should write more, more often) on a small Twitter storm she precipitated and that I participated in.
 Like all sound-and-fury-signifying-nothing it was mostly about misunderstandings, so I'd like to add my own information about mental state to help clarify where I come from as a maintainer.

 First, PostGIS is full of shortcomings.
 Have a look at the (never shrinking) [ticket backlog](http://trac.osgeo.org/postgis/report/3).
 Sure, a lot of those are feature ideas and stuff in "future", but there's also lots of bugs.
 Fortunately, most of those bugs affect almost nobody, and are easily avoided (so people report them, then avoid them).